Afghanistan–Pakistan relations: 2026 cross-border strikes

-Trade
+Trade relations

 Afghan-Pak Transit Trade Agreement

 In July 2010, a Memorandum of understanding (MoU) was reached between Pakistan and Afghanistan for the Afghan-Pak Transit Trade Agreement (APTTA), which was observed by U.S. Secretary of State Hillary Clinton.
 The two states also signed an MoU for the construction of rail tracks in Afghanistan to connect with Pakistan Railways (PR), which has been in the making since at least 2005.
 In October 2010, the landmark APTTA agreement was signed by Pakistani Commerce Minister Makhdoom Amin Fahim and Anwar ul-Haq Ahady, Afghan Ministry of Commerce.
 The ceremony was attended by Richard Holbrooke, U.S. Special Representative for Afghanistan and Pakistan, and a number of foreign ambassadors, Afghan parliamentarians and senior officials.
 The APTTA allows Afghan trucks to drive inside Pakistan to the Wagah border with India, and also to the port cities of Karachi and Gwadar.

 In November 2010, the two states formed a joint chamber of commerce to expand trade relations and solve the problems traders face.
 The APTTA agreement has taken effect after several Afghan trucks delivered fruits from Afghanistan to the Wagah border with India in June 2011.
 With the completion of the APTTA, the United States and other NATO states are planning to revive the ancient Silk Road.
 This is to help the local economies of Afghanistan and Pakistan by connecting South Asia with Central Asia and the Middle East.
 The APTTA is intended to improve trade between the two countries but Pakistan often delays Afghan-bound containers, especially after the 2011 NATO attack in Pakistan.

 In July 2012, Afghanistan and Pakistan agreed to extend APTTA to Tajikistan in what will be the first step for the establishment of a North–South trade corridor.
 The proposed agreement will provide facilities to Tajikistan to use Pakistan's Gwadar and Karachi ports for its imports and exports while Pakistan will enjoy trade with Tajikistan under terms similar to the transit arrangement with Afghanistan.
 Trade between Pakistan and Afghanistan is expected to reach $5 billion by 2015.
 Afghanistan's economy is one of the fastest growing economies in the world.
 A 2012 World Bank report added, "In contrast, Afghanistan’s economy grew robustly by about 11 percent mostly due to a good harvest."

 Towards the end of the same year, both the governments of Afghanistan and Pakistan drafted plans to talk to the Taliban.

-Cooperation between the two countries includes possible defence cooperation and intelligence sharing as well as further enhancing the two-way trade and abolishment of visas for diplomats from the two nations.
+Cooperation between the two countries once included possible defence cooperation and intelligence sharing as well as further enhancement of the two-way trade and abolishment of visas for diplomats from the two nations.